An Invitation to Tropical Alexandrov Curvature: Negative and Positive Alexandrov Curvature in : A Sampling Procedure and a Theorem

 To study Alexandrov curvature, we need to compare the tropical distance from $a$ to any point on the tropical line segment $\gamma_{bc}(t)$ to the Euclidean distance from $a'$ to any point on the $b'c'$ edge.
 We measure the position $t \in [0, 3]$ from $a'$ and compute

 notice that the minimum is achieved at $\frac{3}{2}$.

 Comparing $h^2$ to (\ref{eq:skinny_abc}), we find $\dtr^2((1,3),\, \gamma_{bc}(t)) \leq h^2$ and

-Figure \ref{fig:type1eq} displays the curves of the squared tropical and Euclidean distances; we see that the squared Euclidean distance always lies above the squared tropical distance, meaning that the Euclidean distance is always greater than the tropical distance.
+Figure \ref{fig:type1eq} displays the curves of the tropical and Euclidean distances; we see that the Euclidean distance is always greater than the tropical distance.
 We therefore conclude that Alexandrov curvature of the vertex $a$ to the $bc$ edge of this triangle assessed using the tropical distance from the vertex $a$ to the tropical line segment $\gamma_{bc}(t)$ is negative.

 Given that both triangles are equilateral under their respective metrics, a verbatim calculation performed on a relabeling of vertices and edges yields the same conclusion.
 Thus, the Alexandrov curvature of $(\R^3/\R\one, \dtr)$ computed with respect to the triangle $(a,b,c)$ is negative (nonpositive): this tropical triangle is skinnier than its Euclidean comparison triangle. \end{example}